 The Kindergarten and Junior School phases of Gad's Hill are located in an accessible modern building.
-The Senior School has a lay-out which consists of separate historic (including listed) buildings of several stories without lifts.
-The Senior School has classrooms for each subject, based on having all the facilities for one subject in one place.
+The Upper School has a lay-out which consists of separate historic (including listed) buildings of several stories without lifts.
+The Upper School has classrooms for each subject, based on having all the facilities for one subject in one place.
 This requires pupils to go from classroom to classroom, often up steps and stairs in buildings without lifts.

-Parents and guardians of disabled pupils and pupils themselves are encouraged to visit the School's site and discuss with staff any potential concerns regarding accessibility and possible solutions prior to admission.
+Parents and guardians of disabled pupils and pupils themselves are encouraged to visit the School's site and discuss with the Inclusion Leader any potential concerns regarding accessibility and whether or not there are possible solutions prior to admission.